 Scott Hoezee

-How can anybody get saved by a meek and mild-mannered person like Jeus of Nazareth?
+How can anybody get saved by a meek and mild-mannered person like Jesus of Nazareth?
 But again, this is where we need humility, to let God and let Christ, who is our Wonderful Counselor, instruct us.

 Darrell Delaney

-The world has a different way of doing things, obviously, and if you are foolish and you go along with the ways of the foolish, you will think that you need to muster up some strength or you need to build confidence in order to be wise, or you need to do this and do that…strong-arm people…but the gospel also teaches us that we are not to conform to the patterns of this world…
+The world has a different way of doing things, obviously, and if you are foolish and you go along with the ways of the foolish, you would think that you need to muster up some strength or you need to build confidence in order to be wise, or you need to do this and do that…strong-arm people…but the gospel also teaches us that we are not to conform to the patterns of this world…

 Scott Hoezee